-Wind, geothermal, solar, hydro, and other renewable technologies are a widely popular source of energy throughout the world today.
-Countries, corporations, and individuals are adopting renewables for a number of reasons.
+Wind power, geothermal energy, solar energy, hydropower, tidal energy, hydrogen, and other renewable technologies are a widely popular source of energy throughout the world today as we move toward a zero-carbon future.
+Countries, corporations, and individuals are adopting clean energy for a number of great benefits, from reduced air pollution to financial savings.
 In this article, we’ll dive into some of the advantages and disadvantages of renewable energy.

 Advantages of renewable energy